 Sumer was one of the world's earliest civilizations.
 It developed in Mesopotamia which is Iraq today, cities grew along the shores of the Tigris and Euphrates rivers around 5000 BC.
 Initially there were separate city states, each with its local ruler.
 The ancient city Uruk was located on a branch of the Euphrates River named Erech.
 In 2900 BC Uruk was possibly the largest city in the world with 50,000 to 80,000 citizens in a walled city.
 King Gilgamesh ruled Uruk around 2700 BC.
 Posthumously he was deified and legends about Gilgamesh became very popular.

 One of the first written languages, cuneiform, was developed in Uruk around 3200 BC.
-At that time the language was inscribed on wet clay tablets.
+The language was inscribed on wet clay tablets.
 Despite being written on fragile clay tablets, it is estimated that 1,000,000 tablets have been discovered by archaeologists.
 In 1849 British archaeologists discovered the greatest treasure trove of tablets in the ancient city of Nineveh near the modern city Mosul, Iraq.
 King Ashurbanipal ruled the Neo-Assyrian empire from 669 to 631 BC.
 The king built a great library which included older tablets he had collected and tablets written for his library.
 The archaeologists had discovered the King Ashurbanipal library.
 Twelve tablets contained portions of a narrative which has been named the Epic of Gilgamesh.
 The Gilgamesh tablets from the ruins of the library of Ashurbanipal were written around 1300 to 1000 BC.

 The Epic of Gilgamesh is the world's first recorded fictional narrative.
 Although the tablets were discovered in 1849, no one could translate the language.
 In 1872 a translation of the twelve Gilgamesh tablets was released to the world.
 Immediately readers noticed the striking similarity between a flood story in one of the Gilgamesh tablets, and the Noah flood story.
 Biblical apologists pointed out the differences, but the order in which events occurred in each story has a correlation which cannot be refuted.
 The entire text of Gilgamesh tablet 11 is available online.
 I would ask the reader to compare each story line by line and make your own judgment.
 The Noah legend was written centuries after the library of Ashurbanipal tablet version of the Gilgamesh flood story was committed to the clay tablets.
 The Noah legend clearly derives from the Gilgamesh legend.